IsmaelMousa/predict-trip-duration/README.md

 ## Description

-We need to write four functions to do some operation on a data set to generate a dataframe that is called predictions.
+We need to write four functions to do some operation on a data set to generate a dataframe that called predictions, and these predictions is all about the mean value of the trip duration according of some conditions such as the location, time, and so on.

 [2019 High Volume FHV Trip Records](https://data.cityofnewyork.us/Transportation/2019-High-Volume-FHV-Trip-Records/4p5c-cbgn/data)